jordi1988/Appi/README.md

 5. If applicable: change connection string(s) in sources.json (`appi config open`)

 ### Example for implementing `ISource`
-The class implementing `ISource` must have a parameterless constructor.
+The class implementing `ISource` must either have a parameterless constructor or one that expects `IHandlerHelper`.
 The `ReadAsync()` method must pass the `FindItemsOptions` object which contains the query and returns the found data.
 The initial values of the properties are used to create the entry in the `sources.json` config file when installing your plugin.